Real Steel: Home media

-The film was released on DVD, Blu-ray, and both high-definition and standard-definition digital download on January 24, 2012, from Walt Disney Studios Home Entertainment (under the Touchstone Home Entertainment label).
+The film was released on DVD, Blu-ray, and both high-definition and standard-definition digital download in January 2012, from Walt Disney Studios Home Entertainment, under the Touchstone Home Entertainment label.
 Additional material includes Disney Second Screen; deleted and extended scenes with introductions by director Levy; and a profile of film consultant Sugar Ray Leonard.

 Reception

 Box office

 Real Steel earned $85.5 million in North America, and $213.8 million in other territories, for a worldwide total of $299.3 million.
 It had a worldwide opening of $49.4 million.
-In North America, it topped the box office with $8.5 million on its opening day and $27.3 million in total on its opening weekend, claiming the number one spot, ahead of the other new nationwide release (The Ides of March) and all holdovers.
+In North America, it topped the box office with $8.5 million on its opening day and $27.3 million in total on its opening weekend, claiming the number one spot, ahead of the other new nationwide release, The Ides of March, and all holdovers.
 It managed first-place debuts in 11 countries including Hugh Jackman's native Australia ($4.2 million).